ababic/django-cogwheels/README.rst

     Behind the scenes, python's ``importlib.import_module()`` method is called, and the result is cached so that repeat requests for same object are handled quickly and efficiently.

-9. Your users can now override any of the default values by adding alternative values to their project's Django settings module.
+9. Users of your app can now override any of the default values by adding alternative values to their project's Django settings module.
 For example:

     .. code-block:: python